vega/vega-lite/site/docs/data.md

 Load a tab-separated values (TSV) file.
 This format type does not support any additional properties.

+### dsv

+Load a delimited text file with a custom delimiter.
+This is a general version of CSV and TSV.

+{% include table.html props="delimiter" source="DsvDataFormat" %}

 ### topojson

 Load a JavaScript Object Notation (JSON) file using the TopoJSON format.
 The input file must contain valid TopoJSON data.
 The TopoJSON input is then converted into a GeoJSON format.
 There are two mutually exclusive properties that can be used to specify the conversion process: